-John Brown University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), ncahlc.org, phone (800) 621-7440, and is approved by the Arkansas State Department of Education (ADE) and accredited by the Council for the Accreditation of Educator Preparation (CAEP), phone (202) 233-0077, for the preparation of teachers.
-All undergraduate and graduate Business degree programs at John Brown University are in candidacy for accreditation by the Accreditation Council for Business Schools and Programs (ACBSP), acbsp.org, phone (913) 339-9356.
+John Brown University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), ncahlc.org, (800) 621-7440, and is approved by the Arkansas State Department of Education (ADE).
+The Education Preparation programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP, formerly NCATE), http://caepnet.org, (202) 233-0077.
+All business degree programs of the College of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP), acbsp.org, phone (913) 339-9356.
 The United States Department of Justice has approved John Brown University for the education of foreign students.